agabor/docs/_includes/js/getting-started.md

 Parse.serverURL = 'http://YOUR_PARSE_SERVER:1337/parse'
 ```

 Our JavaScript SDK is originally based on the popular [Backbone.js](http://backbonejs.org/) framework, but it provides flexible APIs that allow it to be paired with your favorite JS libraries.
-Our goal is to minimize configuration and let you quickly start building your JavaScript and HTML5 app on Parse.
+Our goal is to minimize configuration and let you quickly start building your JavaScript and HTML5 app on MSG.

 Our SDK supports Firefox 23+, Chrome 17+, Safari 5+, and IE 10.
 IE 9 is supported only for apps that are hosted with HTTPS.